-The Jerusalem Municipality's ongoing administrative budget finances educational facilities' daily administrative expenses including water and electricity, photocopying and maintenance.
-Funds allocated by the Municipality to schools in East Jerusalem are insufficient to operate them in a manner suitable for providing a comfortable and enriching learning environment for the students.
-Schools are at times disconnected from a water supply due to debt.
+The Jerusalem Municipality's ongoing administrative budget finances educational facilities' daily administrative expenses, including water and electricity, photocopying and maintenance.
+Funds allocated by the Municipality to schools in East Jerusalem are insufficient for utilizing in a manner suitable to provide a comfortable and enriching learning environment for the students.
+Schools are at times disconnected from the water supply due to debt.
 Some classrooms are not heated in the winter nor cooled in the summer due to insufficient funding to pay the electric company.
-Reasonable sanitary conditions are not maintained, and teachers cannot always print papers for the students, lacking essential equipment.
+Reasonable sanitary conditions are not maintained, and teachers sometimes cannot print papers for the students, lacking essential equipment.